malikcarr/SQL_Projects/README.md

-Portfolio of SQL projects that showcase querying, data cleaning, data analysis, data standardization and other skills necessary for data analytics.
+Portfolio of SQL projects that showcase querying, data cleaning, exploratory analysis, data standardization and other skills necessary for data analytics.